TriValleyPsychotherapy/trivalleypsychotherapy.github.io/pages/specialties/trauma_abuse.md

+---
+layout: page
+title: Trauma and Abuse
+menuInclude: yes
+menuLink: yes
+menuTopTitle: Specialties
+menuSubTitle: "Trauma and Abuse"
+excerpt: A short introduction to the content of this site.
+# end of description at 156 characters ----------| (last 3 chars will be replaced by '...' on overflow)
+---

 <p>Domestic violence is abuse that happens in a personal relationship.
 It can happen between past or current partners, spouses, or boyfriends and girlfriends.</p>

 <p>Domestic violence affects men and women of any ethnic group, race, or religion; gay or straight; rich or poor; teen, adult, or elderly.
 But most of its victims are women.
 In fact, 1 out of 4 women will be a victim at some point.
 Below is a chart showing the cycle of abuse.</p>